 My professional career began In 1999 while studying for my bachelor's degree in digital media at the Art Institute of Colorado.
-I scored an internship at Electronic Arts so I left Colorado to work as a Road Rash game artist at EAHQ in Redwood City, California.
+I began working at Electronic Arts in Redwood Shores, CA working on Road Rash.
 This led to a full-time position at the studio as a game artist..

 After a five years at EA I migrated from game art to level design.
-Games I developed there include 007 James bond: Everything or Nothing, The Sims 2 and Godfather: The Game.
-I left EA in 2004 to work as a level designer on Tomb Raider: Legend.
+My first level designs shipped on 007 James bond: Everything or Nothing, then I worked on The Sims 2 and Godfather: The Game.
+By 2004 I was a senior level designer on Tomb Raider: Legend.

-The commercial game industry is fun, but in 2009 I made the decision to work as an independent artist and game developer, freelancing and self publishing my work.
-I then accepted an appointment as Assistant Professor at Champlain College for 4 years teaching game design and production.
+In addition to my commercial game work, in 2009 I worked as an independent artist and game developer, freelancing and self publishing my work.

 The goal of founding CiGDA was to build an active community of like-minded creatives.
 What started out as six developers in a downtown Denver cafe has grown into over 1,200 independent devs from across Colorado.
 The group continues to thrive through thanks to our original mission and goals as stated on the group's meetup page: